What Is The Masters Golf Tournament?

 Women’s Amateur Tournament Format

-While there is not a professional Masters Tournament for female golfers, the Masters have held a women’s amateur competition since 2018.
-This tournament normally takes place during the month of April, and hosts 72 amateur golfers over 54 holes of play.
+The women’s amateur tournament normally takes place during the month of April and hosts 72 amateur golfers over 54 holes of play.
 After the first 36 holes, the top 30 golfers advance to the final round.
 The winner of the tournament will receive an invitation to the event the following year, as well as invitations to other prominent golf events.
+While there is still not a professional Masters Tournament for female golfers, the Masters have held this women’s amateur competition since 2018.

 Awards and Trophies

-The winner of the Masters Tournament will receive a green Masters jacket, a Masters trophy, and an allotted amount of prize money.
-In 2021, the winner’s prize pool sat at $11.5 million.
-The winner of the tournament was allotted over $2 million, with second place receiving $1.24 million.
-In 2019, the golfer in 52nd place received over $28 thousand, showing that even lower performers in the tournament have a chance to make some money.
+The winner of the Masters Tournament will receive a green Masters green jacket, the Masters Trophy, and an allotted amount of prize money.
+In 2023, the Masters’ purse sits at $15 million.
+The winner of the tournament wins $2.7 million, with second place receiving $1.62 million.
+In 2022, the golfer in 50th place received $37,800, showing that even lower performers in the tournament have a chance to make some money.

 There have been many strong competitors and champions over the years since the Masters Tournament was created.
-Here are some of the most notable champions with the year(s) they won:
+Here are some of the most notable champions of the Masters with the years they won:

 - Jack Nicklaus (1963, 1965, 1966, 1972, 1975, 1986)